-- 1. The Request For Proposal Or Other Document(s) Presented By The GC/CM or Public Body At The Public Hearing Should Show That The Use Of M/E CCM Is Justified.
+- 1. The Request For Proposal Should Show That The Use Of M/E CCM Is Justified.
 Mechanical and electrical contracting projects are complex.
-However, some projects can still be delivered using low bid procurement pursuant to RCW 39.10.
-To satisfy RCW 39.10.385, the hearing notice or solicitation should show why M/E CCM is better-suited to effectively and efficiently deliver the project than low bid procurement under RCW 39.10.
-Therefore, the justification should, at a minimum, consider the following factors, as applicable:

-- a.
-The project risks that this procurement process will address

-- b.
-Budget management

-- c.
-Critical scheduling

-- d.
-Specialized skill requirements specific to the project

-- e.
-Scope management

-- f.
-Importance of collaboration on the project

-- g.
-Site constraints

-- h.
-Benefits of preconstruction services
+However, some projects can nevertheless be delivered using low bid procurement.
+To satisfy RCW 39.10.385, the request for proposal should show why M/E CCM is better-suited to effectively and efficiently deliver the project than low bid procurement.
+Therefore, the request for proposal should, at a minimum, consider the following factors, as applicable: - a.
+The project risks that this procurement process will fix - b.
+Budget management - c.
+Critical scheduling - d.
+Specialized skill requirements specific to the project - e.
+Scope management - f.
+Importance of collaboration on the project - g.
+Site constraints - h.
+Benefits of preconstruction services - 2.
+Scoring Should Be Cumulative.
+Points for the written proposal, interview, and fee/special general conditions (SGC) proposal should be combined to determine the most qualified firm.
+There should be no "clean slate" once the written proposals have been scored, because doing so places too much emphasis on the fee/SGC proposal. - 3.
+SGC requirements should be clearly defined, with a concise definition of what is considered SGCs for the project vs. cost of work.